open-edge-insights/eii-tools/VideoProfiler/README.md

 >
 > - For multi instance monitor mode usecase, please ensure only **VideoIngestion** & **VideoAnalytics** are used as **AppName** for Publishers.
 > - Running **VideoProfiler** with **CustomUDFs** for monitor mode is supported for single stream only.
 If required for multiple streams, please ensure **VideoIngestion** & **VideoAnalytics** are used as **AppName**.
+> -In IPC mode, for accelerators: `MYRIAD`, `GPU` and USB 3.0 Vision cameras, add `user: root` in [VideoProfiler-docker-compose.yml](../../VideoProfiler/docker-compose.yml) as the subscriber needs to run as `root` if the publisher is running as `root`.